-Conditions That May Require Hard to Fit Contacts
+Conditions That Make You Hard To Fit For Contacts

 Several conditions of the eye can make it difficult or impossible to wear traditional soft lenses.
 These include:

 - Dry eye: Dry eye occurs when your eyes do not produce enough tears to keep them lubricated.
 Soft contacts can dry out your eyes, causing your dry eye symptoms to worsen.

 - Keratoconus: This condition occurs when your cornea bulges out into a cone shape.
 It can be difficult for a traditional lens to fit correctly.

 - Presbyopia: As you age, the lens of your eye can lose its elasticity.
 This can cause your closeup vision to worsen very quickly.
 If you need glasses to see far, also, traditional contacts will not work for you.